zwilsoncc/docs/pages/docs/getting-started/five-minute-guide-to-now.md

 - Installs [Now CLI](https://zeit.co/download#command-line) and keeps it up to date automatically (the command line interface for interacting with Now).
-- Provides a realtime feed of the activity on your account and teams that you've joined.
+- Provides a real-time feed of the activity on your account and teams that you've joined.
 - Lets you deploy any kind of application or file by simply dragging and dropping it onto its menubar icon or selecting